-So when she pulled out her spiral notebook and asked if I would like to book a massage for the next day in my hotel room, I found myself saying yes.
+When she pulled out her spiral notebook and asked if I would like to book a massage for the next day in my hotel room, I found myself saying yes.
 I also heard myself give her my hotel name and room number and set a time.

-And wondering about the wisdom of what I had just done.
+I also wondered about the wisdom of what I had just done.

 Growing up in and outside New York City, I am a cautious traveler.
 I keep close watch over my possessions and am careful about where I go and whom I talk to.

-So why did I give a complete stranger my hotel information and invite her to come the next day without even knowing her name?
+Why did I give a complete stranger my hotel information and invite her to come the next day without even knowing her name?
 Or asking how much the massage would cost?

 Because in those magical five minutes she had established my trust.
 She had proven herself an excellent masseuse by giving me a preview of what I would get if I hired her.